DeNetDM: Debiasing by Network Depth Modulation

 \section{Related Works}

-Several works, such as \cite{NEURIPS2020_71e9c662,10.1145/3457607,geirhos2018imagenettrained}, have highlighted neural networks' vulnerability to spurious correlations during empirical risk minimization training, and recent years have seen the emergence of various debiasing techniques, which can be categorized as follows.
+Several works, such as \cite{NEURIPS2020_71e9c662,10.1145/3457607}, have highlighted neural networks' vulnerability to spurious correlations during empirical risk minimization training.
+Recently, various debiasing techniques have emerged, which can be categorized as follows.

-\myparagraph{Supervision on bias:} A wide variety of approaches, such as \cite{9607491,Kim_2019_CVPR,sagawa2019distributionally,wang2020fair}, operate under the assumption that bias labels are readily accessible for mitigating the required bias.
-Some specific approaches in this domain assume prior knowledge of the bias type instead of explicitly using the bias annotations.
-For instance, approaches, such as \cite{wang2018learning,NEURIPS2021_e5afb0f2,geirhos2018imagenettrained} delve into methods focused on mitigating texture bias.
-Recent works by \cite{karimi-mahabadi-etal-2020-end, clark-etal-2019-dont} apply the Product of Experts method to mitigate bias in natural language processing where they presume the availability of a biased expert.
-Nevertheless, this assumption has its limitations as obtaining bias labels can be a non-trivial and resource-intensive task, making it a less practical approach.
-In contrast, our proposed DeNetDM does not necessitate pre-access to bias labels or bias types; rather, it leverages diverse network architecture depths within the Product of Experts framework to implicitly capture information related to bias and core attributes.
+\myparagraph{Supervision on bias:} A variety of approaches (e.g., \cite{9607491,Kim_2019_CVPR,sagawa2019distributionally,wang2020fair}) assume readily accessible bias labels for bias mitigation.
+Some approaches assume prior knowledge on specific bias types without using explicit annotations, like texture bias in \cite{wang2018learning,NEURIPS2021_e5afb0f2,geirhos2018imagenettrained}.
+Recent works such as \cite{karimi-mahabadi-etal-2020-end, clark-etal-2019-dont} apply the Product of Experts method to mitigate bias in natural language processing, assuming a biased expert's availability.
+However, obtaining bias labels can be resource-intensive.
+In contrast, DeNetDM, our proposed method, does not require pre-access to bias labels or types.
+Instead, it leverages diverse network architecture depths within the Product of Experts framework to implicitly capture relevant bias and core attributes.